aareshfb/Network_inference_using_discrete_penalty/Experiments/scMTNI_experiments/README.md

 - Evaluation scripts (e.g., AUPRC computation)
 - A `submit_AUPRC.sh` script specifying hyperparameters and launching experiments
 - Output files used in the paper
-- For additional details on the files within each directory, refer to `Code_L0/README.md`.
-The organization and workflow are identical.

 ## Running Experiments